TL;DR

 nping is a powerful command-line tool that facilitates network packet generation and analysis.
 It provides extensive options and capabilities, making it an excellent choice for UDP ping operations.
 To leverage nping for UDP ping in Linux, follow these steps:

-- Install nping on your Linux system by using apt package manager:
+- Install Nmap on your Linux system by using apt package manager:

-- Once nping is installed, open the command prompt and execute the following command to perform UDP ping:
+- Once Nmap is installed, open the command prompt and execute the following command to ping UDP port:

 Replace port with the desired port number and replace host with the IP address or hostname of the target system.